gliese1337/Railyard/README.md

 parser.interpret('2 ^ 2 ^ 3 b ( a + 3 )'.split(' ')) === 7680
 ```

+If you do not have complete operator implementations, you can still use the `partial` and `compile` methods:

+* `parser.partial(tokens: Iterable<string>): { ast: AstNode; free: { ops: Set<string>; vars: Set<string>; }; }` This method performs partial evaluation and returns the resulting minimized AST, along with sets of the names of unimplemented methods and missing values that would be needed to complete evaluation.
+Thhe structure of the `ASTNode` data type is augmented in this case as follows: `type AstNode = { type: "operator"; value: { op: OpInfo; args: AstNode[]; }; } | { type: "result"; value: string; };`, in which a `ResultNode` indicates a final value, which should not be evaluated any further.
+* `parser.compile(tokens: Iterable<string>): { fn: Function; free: { ops: Set<string>; vars: Set<string>; }; }` This method performs partial evaluation and returns a compiled JavaScript function which can complete evaluation of the expression when given the necessary missing values, along with the names of unimplemented methods and missing values that it needs.
+To run the returned function, pass in an object whose keys are the missing operator and value names.

+The `partial` and `compile` methods depend on a `lookup` function having been set which will throw an exception for missing values.
+Otherwise, whatever you feel like returning will be treated as a perfectly respectable value and passed on to later stages of evaluation, without recording any missing inputs.

+Note that all of these methods require the input to be pre-tokenized.
+Railyard does not know anything about your lexical grammar.

 Railyard also has a couple of auxiliary methods to tweak the behavior of the parser.
 Before or after registering operator definitions, you can also optionally